AlteredCraft/workshop-rag-basics/docs/course-spec.md

 By the end of this workshop, participants will be able to:
 1. Explain what RAG is and the problems it solves (covered in pre-work)
 2. Ingest documents into a ChromaDB vector database with appropriate chunking
-3. Query the vector database and understand how similarity search works
+3. Query the vector database and understand how similarity search works (just in Python))
-4. Connect their RAG backend to a chat interface for conversational document search
+4. Connect their RAG backend to a chat interface (LLM) for conversational document search
 5. Identify next steps for extending their RAG (different embedders, cloud deployment, metadata filtering)

 **What Participants Walk Away With**:
 - A working local RAG system they built themselves
-- A Streamlit chat interface connected to their RAG
+- A chat interface connected to their RAG
 - Understanding of the core RAG loop (ingest → embed → retrieve → generate)
 - A codebase they can extend with their own documents
 - Conceptual foundation to evaluate RAG tools and frameworks